Beginnings & Endings

 with Chris Daley in Los Feliz

 How do you begin a short story or novel so readers are unable to tear themselves away?
 How do you start an essay or memoir in a way that immediately tells the readers who you are and what is at stake?
 How do you end a work so that both you and the readers are left with a feeling of satisfaction?
 While there are no one-size-fits-all answers to these questions, there are tips and tools to help.
-In this two-day seminar, we will discuss strategies to effectively begin and end, considering successful models and practicing techniques.
-Excerpts from works by Carmen Maria Machado, ZZ Packer, George Saunders, Daniel Orozco, Rachel Kaadzi Ghansah, John Jeremiah Sullivan, and more will be discussed in the first meeting followed by some in-class exercises, and a short writing assignment will be workshopped in the second.
+In this one-day seminar, we will discuss strategies to effectively begin and end, considering successful models and practicing techniques.
+Excerpts from works by Carmen Maria Machado, ZZ Packer, George Saunders, Daniel Orozco, Rachel Kaadzi Ghansah, John Jeremiah Sullivan, and more will be discussed.
+There will also be some in-class exercises and a short writing assignment to be workshopped.

 This seminar is open to fiction and nonfiction writers at all levels.
 It will be held in Los Feliz where coffee, sparkling water, and light snacks will be served.